jordi-axpo/flux-infra/infra/README.md

 ### Create resources

+Make sure to add your credentials in the `.envrc` file.

-To initializae a cluster and test the setup, we can execute the following command, which will create a cluster using kind and delete it afterwards.
+To initialize a cluster and test the setup, we can execute the following command, which will create a cluster using kind and delete it afterwards.

 ```
 make e2e